Kunlong1994/lab3/Lab-03.md

 You can also read inputs from the serial monitor, or wait for the serial monitor to open before spewing data over the USB line!
 A nice tutorial on the basic serial transmit functions can be found at http://arduino.cc/en/Tutorial/AnalogReadSerial.

 NEW!!!
 Also you can plot the data with the Arduino Serial Plotter!
-This can be found under Tools->Serial Plotter.
+This can be found under `Tools->Serial Plotter`.
 Try it out.

 For this lab, you can use the serial monitor, plotter and/or the LCD whenever you are told to display something, depending on what you think is easier/prettier.